Table of Contents

 - -jpatternList

 of one or more patterns separated by a '|' (pipe/or) symbol.
-Each pattern is
+Each pattern can

-a shell wild card pattern as follows:
+contain shell wild cards as follows:

 * - match 0 or more characters